popstarmav/holbertonschool-back-end/README.md

 cd holbertonschool-back-end
 ```

-Each project directory contains its own README with specific installation instructions and dependencies.
+The JavaScript Web Scraping project directory contains its own README with specific installation instructions and dependencies.